mauer4/Attention-From-Scratch/README.md

 ## Project Vision

 I'm mapping the landscape of large language model inference so an individual developer can run production-grade open weights.
 The goal is not to pretrain a new network, but to understand and rebuild the inference stack, from environment provisioning and weight inspection through custom CUDA kernels that rival modern serving engines.
-Olmo 2 provides the reference model family while the repository evolves toward an in-house attention engine.
+The work splits into two flows: first, validating AllenAI's released inference engine end to end; second, building a bespoke attention-from-scratch engine that eventually replaces the upstream stack for targeted workloads.

 ## Repository Layout